Fusseldieb/ttlock-reverse-engineering/README.md

 - Appears to handle exchange of keys to open the lock, after the exchange of data, the lock opens

-The packet value seems to consist of following:
+The packet value seems to consist of following (This is the *first* packet being exchanged going from PHONE to LOCK):

 ```
 -----------------------------------------------------------------------------------------------------